socure-inc/socure-sigmadevice-sdk-android/README.md

 This document details the integration steps required to integrate the Device Risk Android SDK into your application or library.

-## What's new in version 4.6.0
+## What's new in version 4.6.1

+This release includes the following bug fies:

+- Make `customerSessionId` an optional parameter of `SigmaDevice.createNewSession()`.
-- Adds support for Silent Network Authentication.
+- Gracefully handle missing permissions for Silent Network Authentication.

 ## Minimum requirements